matfish2/vue-pagination-2/README.md

 ## Vuex

-A. In your store add a pagination object to your `state`, where each key corresponds to a component's `for` prop, and the values represents the current page.
+A. In your store add a pagination object to your `state`, where each key corresponds to a component's `for` prop, and the values represent the current page.

       state: {
         ...